 Born in Sussex, England, Mark Wigglesworth studied music at Manchester University and conducting at the Royal Academy of Music in London.
-Whilst still a student, he formed The Premiere Ensemble, an orchestra committed to playing a new piece in every programme.
-A few weeks after leaving the Academy, he won the Kondrashin International Conducting Competition in The Netherlands, and since then has worked with many of the leading orchestras and opera companies of the world.
+He won the Kondrashin International Conducting Competition in The Netherlands in 1989, and since then has worked with many of the leading orchestras and opera companies of the world.

 In the studio, Mark’s recordings have centred around a project with BIS Records to record all the symphonies of Shostakovich.
-Now nearing its completion, this cycle has received critical acclaim throughout the world.
+This cycle has received critical acclaim throughout the world.
 Live performances of Mahler’s Sixth and Tenth Symphonies have been issued by the Melbourne Symphony on the MSO Live label, and the Brahms Piano Concertos played by Stephen Hough and the Mozarteum Orchestra are available on the Hyperion label.

-Future highlights include returns to the Royal Opera House, Covent Garden, Bayerische Staatsoper, English National Opera, Tokyo Symphony, Netherlands Radio Philharmonic, Sydney and Melbourne symphony orchestras, Hong Kong Philharmonic and BBC National Orchestra of Wales and BBC Scottish Symphony Orchestra as well as debuts with the RSB Berlin and Orquestra Sinfônica do Estado de São Paulo.
+Future highlights include returns to the Royal Opera House, Covent Garden, Tokyo Symphony, Netherlands Radio Philharmonic, Sydney and Melbourne symphony orchestras, a BBC Prom with the BBC National Orchestra of Wales and Owen Wingrave at the Aldeburgh and Edinburgh Festivals.

 In 2015, Mark becomes Music Director of English National Opera.